 - 1 large clove garlic, minced

-- 1/2 c. dry white wine
+- 1/2 cup dry white wine

-- 1/4 c. finely diced onion
+- 1/4 cup finely diced onion

-- 1 Tb. sugar
+- 1 tablespoon sugar

-- 1 tsp. canning salt
+- 1 teaspoon canning salt

-- 1/2 tsp. dried basil
+- 1/2 teaspoon dried basil or Italian herb blend

-- Immediately add the blackened peppers to a large baggie or tightly lidded container, close bag/container and let sit at least 15 minutes to let the skins soften.
+- Immediately add the blackened peppers to a large baggie or tightly lidded container, close, and let sit at least 15 minutes to let the skins soften.

-Makes 4 1/2-pints.
+- Makes 4 half pints.